It is time to rehabilitate Demas, the companion of the apostle Paul, from the slander than judges him a turncoat or even worse an apostate.

 3. the Greek word for ‘having loved’ is not the complacent love of delighting in something but agapao, the love of goodwill, the benevolent love of choice.
 Paul does not say that Demas was in love with this sinful world.

 The common exegesis that thinks that Demas was in love with this world in the sense of 1Jn 2:15 is an unwarranted slander of his Christian character.
 It is based on faulty exegesis because it is ‘this current age’ rather than ‘this wicked world’ for which he had a love.
 He had a benevolent Christian love to continue to spread the Gospel to this current age, rather than a complacent love for this wicked world.
 Rather than an unnecessary martyrdom, he chose to continue to spread the Gospel and left Paul to go to the church in Thessalonica.

 So why has Paul applied this qualification to Demas and not to Crescens and Titus?
 We cannot be sure that he did.
 Paul is notorious for his shorthand phraseology.
 It is possible that Paul meant it to apply to all three.
-He explains that the reason for their leaving him is their desire to serve Christ further in this life rather than suffer an unnecessary martyrdom.
-Paul was ‘ready to be offered’ 2Tim 4:6 and while it is possible that he expected too much from others, more than Christ had commanded Mat 10:23, yet this is not certain and such a suggestion is a reflection upon Paul as well as a reflection upon Demas.
+He takes the opportunity to explain that the reason for their leaving him is their desire to serve Christ further in this life rather than suffer an unnecessary martyrdom.
+Paul was ‘ready to be offered’ 2Tim 4:6 and while it is possible that he expected too much from others, more than Christ had commanded Mat 10:23, yet this is not certain and such an unjustified conclusion is an unjust reflection upon Paul as well as a misguided reflection upon Demas.